hydrusnetwork/hydrus/docs/getting_started_files.md

 Created by hydrus users:

-- [IDHAN](https://github.com/KJNeko/IDHAN) - (In testing 2026-08) A high-performance hydrus-like media manager meant for Docker with a web UI.
+- [IDHAN](https://github.com/KJNeko/IDHAN) - (In testing 2026-08) A high-performance hydrus-like media manager server with a web UI.
 Very sophisticated.
 - [Naiad](https://github.com/scoopscoop/naiad-net) - (Recently launched 2026-08) A hydrus-like media manager with its own PTR-style tag-sharing solution.
 - [refr](https://github.com/therandomlance/refr) - (Recently launched 2026-08) An Immich-like with a focus on managing art reference images.